fejo-dk/asset-pipeline/README.md

 # An Asset Pipeline

-This is an asset pipeline for projects that need the following:

-* ECMAScript 2015: Bundle a file and all modules it imports into a single file, compiling ES2015 to ES5.
-Minifying the resulting file.
-* SCSS: Compile from SCSS to CSS, minifying the resulting file.
-Allow to reference fonts and images with cache busting.
-* Fonts: Copy the font files, add a cache buster to the file name.
-* Images: Copy the image files, add a cache buster to the file name.

-It creates files with hashes in their names (for cache busting).
-It creates so called manifest files so that your application can find the files.
-You can for example use it together with Rails with the [rails_external_asset_pipeline](https://rubygems.org/gems/rails_external_asset_pipeline) gem.
-You can configure it via your `package.json`.
+An asset pipeline is a set of tools that handles your front-end files (JavaScript, CSS, images and fonts) for you.
+This project does some preprocessing on them:

+* JavaScript files are compiled to a single, minified JavaScript file using its dependency graph.
+In addition, they are compiled from modern JavaScript (ES2015) to JavaScript that runs in almost all browsers.
+* You write SCSS which is compiled to a single, minified CSS file.
+In addition, the CSS attributes are prefixed with vendor specific prefixes according to your configuration.
+* Your fonts and images are copied to the right directory.

+In addition, the resulting file names are altered (see the section about [Manifest files and cache busting](#user-content-manifest-files-and-cache-busting)).

 It's the core philosophy of this package that you don't need to know what technology is used in the pipeline.
 Currently it is a mix of Webpack and Gulp, but this could change later.
 The idea is that it still offers the same commands and understands the same configuration.

 ## Manifest Files and Cache Busting

+The asset pipeline creates files with hashes in their names (for cache busting).
+It creates so called manifest files so that your application can find the files.
+You can for example use it together with Rails with the [rails_external_asset_pipeline](https://rubygems.org/gems/rails_external_asset_pipeline) gem.
+You can configure it via your `package.json`.

-The pipeline will create a so called manifest file for each of the four file types.
-The manifest file contains the mapping between the artifact name and the path to the file.
+The pipeline will create a manifest file for each of the four file types.
+The manifest file contains the mapping between the artifact name and the path to the fingerprinted file.
 For example:

 ```json
 {